PatrickImperato/aireliabilitydebrief/README.md

 This repo shows a reliability first approach for AI assisted debriefing in secure simulator environments.

-Full article text lives in docs Article.md
+Full article text lives in docs/Article.md

 ## What you can review fast